dftbplus/recipes/docs/basics/waveplot.rst

   # General options

-  Options = {
+  Options {
     TotalChargeDensity = Yes           # Total density be plotted?
     TotalChargeDifference = Yes        # Total density difference plotted?
     ChargeDensity = Yes                # Charge density for each state?
-    RealComponent = Yes                  # Plot real component of the wavefunction PlottedSpins = { 1 -1 }
+    RealComponent = Yes                # Plot real component of the wavefunction PlottedSpins = 1 -1
-    PlottedLevels = { 4 }                # Levels to plot
+    PlottedLevels = 4                  # Levels to plot
     PlottedRegion =  OptimalCuboid {}  # Region to plot

-    NrOfPoints = { 50 50 50 }            # Number of grid points in each direction
+    NrOfPoints = 50 50 50              # Number of grid points in each direction
     NrOfCachedGrids = -1               # Nr of cached grids (speeds up things) Verbose = Yes                      # Wanna see a lot of messages?
   }

-  DetailedXML = "detailed.xml"           # File containing the detailed xml output
+  DetailedXml = "detailed.xml"         # File containing the detailed xml output
                                        # of DFTB+
   EigenvecBin = "eigenvec.bin"         # File cointaining the binary eigenvecs

   # Definition of the basis
-  Basis = {
+  Basis {
     Resolution = 0.01
-    # Including mio-0-1.hsd.
+    # Including mio-1-1.hsd.
 (If you use a set, which depends on other sets,
     # the wfc.*.hsd files for each required set must be included in a similar
     # way.)
     <<+ "../../slakos/wfc/wfc.mio-1-1.hsd"